expectedparrot/edsl/docs/questions.rst

 Simulating a response
 ---------------------
-Administer the question to an agent with the `run` method.
-A single question can be run individually by appending the `run` method directly to the question object:
+Administer the question to a language model by appending the `run` method to the question object:

 .. code-block:: python